 You don't need to be out of breath to need a break.
 Fatigue wears many faces.
-But for just a moment think with we me about soul fatigue.
+So for a moment let’s think about soul fatigue.

-Soul fatigue is that state when the heart is at unrest.
-Instead of enjoying "the peace that passes all understanding" it feels as if peace has simply passed.
+Soul fatigue is the state of a heart at unrest.
+Instead of enjoying "the peace that passes all understanding" it feels peace has simply passed.
 God seems distant.
 Prayers are shallow or non-existent.
 We are feeling a little out-of-sorts.

 The list of contributors to this kind of weariness is endless.
 Most of us can travel upstream to find the headwaters of our haggardness.
 We know that we are tired and with a little work we can pinpoint why this spiritual lethargy has set in.
 The bigger question may be where do we go when soul fatigue arrives.
 The psalmist provides the answer: